 Dietsmann's fluctuating level of activity results in a fluctuating, but overall relatively high, outflow rate.
-In 2013 the outflow rate decreased slightly to 5.28% from 7.56% in 2013.
+In 2015 the outflow rate decreased slightly to 4.75% from 5.28% in 2014.
 It should be noted that, in all the countries in which it operates, when a contract is completed Dietsmann's policy is to offer employees work on new contracts whenever possible.
-In Kazakhstan, for example, when activities in Atyrau were reduced due to Kashagan's activities being put on stand-by, employees were offered work in Aksai where a new contract was being started.

-Related indicators in the Corporate Social Responsibility overview table (see page 54)
+Related indicators in the Corporate Social Responsibility overview table (see page 58)